Exercise a high degree of caution due to the threat of terrorist attack. Pay attention to your personal security at all times.

 - only leave the scene of an accident if your personal safety is threatened.

-If you travel in remote desert areas such as on Highway 10, east of Highway 5, make sure you have sufficient food and water for if you break down and be cautious in your interactions with others.
+If you travel in remote desert areas such as on Highway 10, east of Highway 5, make sure you have sufficient food and water in case you break down.
+Be cautious in your interactions with others.

-If you wish to drive in Jordan, you must obtain an international driver permit before you leave Australia and hold a valid Australian licence.
+You must get an international driver permit before you leave Australia and hold a valid Australian licence to drive in Jordan.

 Avoid using motorcycles due to the low standard of driving and road maintenance.
 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.